It’s tough out there. But the pressure has changed.

 On-the-job training is one of the most expected employee training methods, giving employees the opportunity to gain practical experience and critical thinking skills by completing real-life job-related tasks.

-Most companies include on-the-job training as part of their learning, and even remote employees can mimic “on the job” training through use of video calls and team collaboration.
+Most companies include on-the-job training as part of their learning.
+Even remote employees can mimic on-the-job training through the use of video calls and team collaboration.
+In 2026, this method is often combined with mentoring and real-time guidance, making it more structured and impactful.

-For example, a new hire may meet with senior team members to complete hands-on training such as using the tools, technology, and processes expected in their day-to-day work.
-Senior team members can course correct along the way, to ensure new employees understand company protocols and preferences.
+For example, a new hire may meet with senior team members to complete hands-on training, such as using the tools, technology, and processes expected in their day-to-day work.
+Senior team members can course correct along the way to ensure new employees understand company protocols and preferences.
+This approach is especially important as teams adopt AI tools, where learning happens best through guided, real-world use.

 Pros: